africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/If you have nothing to say say nothing.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/if-you-have-nothing-to-say-say-nothing/","title":"If you have nothing to say say nothing","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/If you have nothing to say say nothing/","title":"If you have nothing to say say nothing","noteIcon":""}
 ---